systopia/de.systopia.mailattachment/docs/attachment-types.md

   e-mail processing

-Each attachment type defines which CiviCRM entities it is supposed to provide attachments for, e.g. it only makes sense to genereate contribution invoices for contributions, or iCal files for events, while documents generated off of a message template makes sense for all entities that have a contact associated.
+Each attachment type defines which CiviCRM entities it is supposed to provide attachments for, e.g. it only makes sense to generate contribution invoices for contributions, or iCal files for events, while documents generated off of a message template makes sense for all entities that have a contact associated.